angular/angular/aio/content/guide/router.md

 {@example 'router/ts/src/app/crisis-center/crisis-detail-resolver.service.ts'}

-Take the relevant parts of the crisis retrieval logic in `CrisisDetailComponent.ngOnInit` move them into the `CrisisDetailResolver`.
+Take the relevant parts of the crisis retrieval logic in `CrisisDetailComponent.ngOnInit` and move them into the `CrisisDetailResolver`.
-Import the `Crisis` model and `CrisisService` and also the `Router` so you can navigate elsewhere if you can't fetch the crisis.
+Import the `Crisis` model, `CrisisService`, and the `Router` so you can navigate elsewhere if you can't fetch the crisis.

 Be explicit.
 Implement the `Resolve` interface with a type of `Crisis`.

-Inject the `CrisisService` and `Router` and implement the `resolve` method.
+Inject the `CrisisService` and `Router` and implement the `resolve()` method.
 That method could return a `Promise`, an `Observable`, or a synchronous return value.

 The `CrisisService.getCrisis` method returns a promise.